pmbrull/k8s-workshop/README.md

 If, on top of that we add the capabilites of the **DevOps** philosophy, we will be creating an environment where we can continuosly deliver value as we speed up internal processes by closing the gap between Development and Operations.

-## Hands on Docker
+## Hello Docker

-> First of all, make sure that you have Docker installed on your machine.
+> Make sure that you have Docker installed on your machine.
 You can follow the official [guide](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 To get in touch with containerization we will start by introducing a possible use case.
 Suppose that we have an application that interacts with a Postgres DB.
 We will need to build some unit tests that also require this DB connection but we want to skip the hassle of locally installing Postgres.
 To do so, we can use Docker to create a container with a running database for us.